 The course starts annually in January and meets quarterly for a period of 18 months.
 Quarterly immersion weekends take place from Friday-Sunday 9:00 am – 6:00pm and are conducted in Olympia WA.

 The primary focus of the course is on TCM theory and the use of theory to select and perform acupuncture therapy.
 There is an emphasis on hands on practicums and review of essential theories, diagnostics and practice management.
 On line presentations between the immersion weekends will consist of a variety of learning tools including video, lectures, forums and reading assignments.
 On line consultations by appointments will also be available to students throughout the program and after graduation.

 What if I live out of state?

-In November 2017, the State of Washington, Department of Health, Nursing Quality Assurance Board approved the inclusion of medical acupuncture for Nurse Practitioners with 300 hours training from an accredited program of study.
-If you are enrolling from another state, we advise you to check with your state board of nursing to insure medical acupuncture is allowed and the criteria is the same.
+In November 2017, the State of Washington, Department of Health, Nursing Quality Assurance Board approved the inclusion of medical acupuncture for Nurse Practitioners with 300 hours of training.
+If you are enrolling from another state, we advise you to check with your state board of nursing to ensure medical acupuncture is allowed and the criteria are the same.

 ACUPUNCTURE & INTEGRATIVE MEDICINE INSTITUTE LLC.

 Course Number: 003

 Course Title: Acupuncture Training Program